 - Centre for Operations Research and Decision Sciences

 Are you an SFU Undergrad who relishes a challenge?

 The William Lowell Putnam Mathematical Competition is held on the first Saturday of December each year.
 Wikipedia has a good OVERVIEW of the Competition

-In 2016, over 4100 students from 568 institutions in Canada and the United States entered the competition.
+In 2018, over 4600 undergraduates from 568 institutions in Canada and the USA entered the competition.
+In the 2017 Competition, Ningxin Wei placed in the Top 500.
 In the 2015 Competition, Matthew Burgess placed in the Top 500.
 In the 2014 Competition, Adriano Arce and Koen van Greevenbroek placed in the Top 500.
 In the 2013 Competition, Jiaxing Liang placed in the Top 200.
 In the 2012 Competition, Josiah Klassen placed in the Top 500.
 In the 2011 Competition, Rui Sheng Shi placed in the Top 200 and Steven Melczer and Andrew Poelstra placed in the Top 500.

 SFU's best performance to date was in 1999, when Colin Percival was one of the six highest ranking individuals and the team of Arthur Kowalczyk, Tomasz Kowalczyk and Colin Percival placed among the top ten teams.

 The Putnam isn't easy.
 Typically more than half the entrants in any year score 0, 1 or 2 points — out of a possible 120!
 Yet the questions don't assume anything beyond standard undergraduate mathematics.
 Success in answering questions requires persistence, originality, and crystal-clear expression of ideas.

 - Try your hand at a few problems from previous Putnam Competitions to see what it's all about.

 - Register for the writing-intensive course MATH 480W, The Art and Craft of Problem Solving.